 GeneCards Summary for BTD Gene

 BTD (Biotinidase) is a Protein Coding gene.
-Diseases associated with BTD include Biotinidase Deficiency and Multiple Carboxylase Deficiency.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with BTD include Biotinidase Deficiency and Biotin Deficiency.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and biotin carboxylase activity.
 An important paralog of this gene is VNN1.

 UniProtKB/Swiss-Prot Summary for BTD Gene